Measures for a Multidimensional Multiverse: Discussion

-In conclusion, we find that when the causal patch measure is generalized to a multi-dimensional multiverse, the coincidence of the timescales $t_{obs} \sim t_{\Lambda} \sim t_c$, and the relation of the smallness of the cosmological constant to the size of the landscape, appears to be something that is universal for the case of $p+1$-large dimensions when $p \geq 2$, and is not merely a consequence of the fact that we find ourselves in a vacuum with three large spatial dimensions.
-However, this coincidence occurs for a different reason in the case when $p=2$ compared to when $p\geq 3$, as the probability distribution of observations has very different properties in the two cases.
+In conclusion, we find that the prediction of the double coincidence of timescales $t_{obs} \sim t_{\Lambda} \sim t_c$, and the relation of the smallness of the cosmological constant to the size of the landscape, holds even when the multiverse is generalized to be multidimensional, both for the causal patch measure and the fat geodesic cutoff.
+Thus, the observed coincidence cannot be used to preferentially select one measure over the other when we are considering a multidimensional multiverse.
+Furthermore, this prediction holds regardless of the number $p+1$ of large dimensions in a given vacuum, which indicates that this observable cannot be interpreted as a consequence of our particular universe having three large spatial dimensions.
+In the case of the causal patch measure, the coincidence of timescales occurs for a different reason in the case when $p=2$ compared to when $p\geq 3$, as the probability distribution of observations has very different properties in the two cases.
 When the fat geodesic cutoff is generalized to a multi-dimensional multiverse, we find that the measure is even more robust: in addition to predicting the coincidence of the timescales $t_{obs} \sim t_{\Lambda} \sim t_c$ in all cases when the parameter $p \geq 2$, the shape of the probability distribution of observations is independent of the value of $p$.
 This makes intuitive sense when you consider that the generalization of the fat geodesic cutoff gives the same weighting to any unit of proper volume within a multiverse, regardless of the number of large dimensions.
 Thus, the probability distribution of observations remains independent of the number of large dimensions.
+We are thus led towards the conclusion that the coincidence of the timescales that we observe within our own universe is not a special feature of the particular features of our world.

 There are many possibilities for further investigations along these lines.
 For example, although we have argued that the multiverse model we have considered is fairly generic, it could be worthwhile to investigate other models of multiverses with multi-dimensional vacua to see if the same patterns emerge, to make sure that these results are not model-dependent.
 It would also be profitable to carry out a more detailed analysis of the probability distribution in this model, to see if more distinctive features of the distribution could be uncovered in addition to identifying the maxima.
 It would be interesting to see, for instance, whether the agreement between $\log t_{obs}$, $\log t_\Lambda$, and $\log t_c$ varies with $p$, or whether the distribution becomes more sharply peaked along the lines of coincidence as $p$ varies.
 In general, the qualitative statement that the probability distribution of observations appears to change significantly when $p > 2$ compared to $p=2$ suggests that it would be worthwhile to extent the study of measures from multiverses with only (3+1)-dimensional vacua to multiverses with vacua of many different dimensions.